 - Finely chopped green onions (aka scallions) for garnish

 - Roast The Squash: Heat oven to 400°F and arrange a rack in the middle.
-Combine squash, the diced onion, 4 garlic cloves, a pinch of the oregano, a drizzle of oil, pinch of salt and a few grinds of pepper and toss to combine.
+Combine squash, the diced onion, 4 garlic cloves, a pinch of the oregano, a drizzle of oil, pinch of salt and toss to combine.
 Roast, turning occasionally, until squash is knife tender, about 30 to 35 minutes.
-If desired, toss the squash with green onions before serving.
+Taste and season as desired.TIP: Squash can be roasted up to four days ahead.
+Store refrigerated in an airtight container and rewarm before using.

 - Make The Chile Peanut Salsa: Heat a small pan over medium heat and add the chiles.
 Toast until fragrant, about 5 minutes.
 Meanwhile, bring the water to a boil.
 When chiles are ready, place chiles in a bowl then cover with 1/2 cup boiling water and set aside while you make the rest of the salsa, at least 15 minutes.